santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 Automation simplifies this process by:

-* Automatically creating an embedding the signature ceremony in the Power Pages form.
+* Automatically creating an envelope and embedding the signature ceremony in the Power Pages form.

 ## Requirements